SPOTIFY : How I Got on Big Lo-Fi and Chill Playlists

 In my opinion, there's this misconception in the music industry that you absolutely need to create social media content to get somewhere.
 Don't get me wrong, connecting with people online is always a good way to get your music out there, but it comes with some drawbacks as well.
 It can sometimes feel transactional, and the people that will like your funny Instagram stories won't necessarily stick around to listen to your tracks.

-There's a big but here though, I think creating content for a producer is essential, but that content should be singles and albums over memes.
+There's a big ‘but’ here though: I think creating content for a producer is essential, but that your content should be singles and albums over memes.

 With that in mind, starting a new project, I decided on a release calendar.
 I knew I could make a decent beat in a few days, so I could probably release at least a beat a month if I'm not too perfectionist about it.
 I got this idea looking at the producer Wun Two who releases a lot of music and, as a result, constantly shows up on my Release Radar playlist.